graveja0/health-care-markets/README.md

 between ZIPs.

 When parsing this visulation it helps to keep in mind the intuition for the objective of community detection.
-That is, the community detection algorithm is designed to detect densely-connected groups of nodes (in this case ZIP codes) with many connections within the groups, and fewer connections outside of the groups.
+The community detection algorithm is designed to detect densely-connected groups of nodes (in this case ZIP codes) with many connections within the groups, and fewer connections outside of the groups.
 The heatmap plots the strength of shared hospital “connections” between each ZIP pair, while the dendrogram plots a hierarchy of these connections starting with the most